 The Mid-Autumn Festival is a traditional festival in China.
-It falls on the 15th day of the 8th lunar month, usually in September or October in western calendar.
-Chinese people generally have a 3-day statutory holiday in celebration of Mid-Autumn Festival.
-All the family members or close friends will meet together, eat mooncakes and admire the full, bright moon while talking about the happy life.
+It falls on the 15th day of the 8th lunar month, usually in September or October in the western calendar.
+Chinese people generally have a 3-day statutory holiday in celebration of the Mid-Autumn Festival.
+All the family members or close friends will meet together, eat mooncakes, and admire the full, bright moon while talking about a happy life.

 Someday, Empress Wangmu gave Hou Yi a parcel of elixir.
 It is said that if one eats the elixir, he will ascend immediately to heaven.
 However, Hou Yi is not willing to part with his wife - Chang E. So he gave the elixir to his wife to hide it.
 Chang E hid the parcel in a treasure box at her dressing table, but it was seen by Peng Meng.

 When Hou Yi returned home, he knew what had happened.
-He looked up into the night sky and called out the name of his beloved wife, suddenly, he found that the moon was especially clear and bight and on it there was a swaying shadow that was exactly like his wife.
-He tried his best to chase after the moon, but in vain.
+He looked up into the night sky and called out the name of his beloved wife, suddenly, he found that the moon was especially clear and bright and on it, there was a swaying shadow that was exactly like his wife.
+He tried his best to chase after the moon but in vain.

 Thinking of his wife day and night, Hou Yi had an incense table arranged in the back garden.
 Putting on the table sweetmeats and fresh fruits Chang E enjoyed most, Hou Yi held at a distance a memorial ceremony for Chang E who was sentimentally attached to him in the palace of the moon.

-The Mid-Autumn Festival is the second most important holidays in China only after Chinese New Year.
+The Mid-Autumn Festival is the second most important holiday in China only after the Chinese New Year.
 There are a lot of cultural or regional customs to celebrate it.

-Appreciating the moon at the Mid-autumn festival is an spontaneous folk custom dating back to Wei and Jin dynasties (220-420AD). it's developed from the custom of offering sacrifice to the moon.
-Today, the solemn sacrifice has been replaced by the simple appraciation of the moon.
-When they appreciate the full moon, people will think of their friends or relatives afar.
-The Mid-autumn Festival is considred as a festival of family reunion.
+Appreciating the moon at the Mid-autumn festival is a spontaneous folk custom dating back to Wei and Jin dynasties (220-420AD). it's developed from the custom of offering sacrifice to the moon.
+Today, the solemn sacrifice has been replaced by the simple appreciation of the moon.
+When they appreciate the full moon, people will think of their friends or relatives from afar.
+The Mid-autumn Festival is considered a festival of family reunions.

 Autumn is the season of osmanthus flowers.
 People will enjoy the fragrance of sweet osmanthus flowers and eating pastries made of osmanthus sugar.

-China is a vast land with large population.
-People from different ethnic groups and regions have their own way of celebrations and customs.
+China is a vast land with a large population.
+People from different ethnic groups and regions have their own way of celebrating and customs.
 In some ethnic minority groups, dances are held for young men and women to find partners.
-One by one, young women are encouraged to throw their handkerchiefs to the crowd.
+One by one, young women are encouraged to throw their handkerchiefs into the crowd.
 The young man who catches and returns the handkerchief has a chance of romance.
-In Taiwan region, barbecuing with family and friends on Mid-Autumn Festival is common.
-Firing dragon dances are often seen in Hong Kong area.
-Most people would like to carry brightly lit lanterns, light lanterns on towers or fly kites, wishing for good luck.
+In the Taiwan region, barbecuing with family and friends during the Mid-Autumn Festival is common.
+Firing dragon dances are often seen in the Hong Kong area.
+Most people would like to carry brightly lit lanterns, light lanterns on towers, or fly kites, wishing for good luck.